Mors (island): Shellfish

 Mors is known for its shellfish industries; specifically mussel and oyster fisheries and aquaculture.
 The Danish Shellfish Center (Dansk Skaldyrcenter), part of the Technical University of Denmark, is a research and dissemination center for marine science and aquaculture.
 The Danish Shellfish Festival takes place in Nykøbing Mors every year in June, celebrating the shellfish industries and Limfjorden traditions.

 Transportation

 There is a bridge link to the island from Salling via the Sallingsund Bridge on the southeastern side of Mors, and another from Thy via the Vilsund Bridge on the northwestern side of the island.
 In addition to these two bridges, there are also ferry links to Thy from southwest Mors and from the north of the island.
 There is also a small airfield called "Morsø" with ICAO EKNM.

 History

 During the Jutland Peasant rebellion of 1441, Christopher of Bavaria, King of Denmark, approached the rebel camp at Husby Hole near St Jørgen's Hill in northern Jutland and sent word that anyone who left the camp and went home would not be punished for rebellion.
 The men from the island of Mors as well as those from Thisted left, for which they were afterwards called cowards and traitors.

+Sports

+Mors-Thy Håndbold is the only professional sports team on Mors.